ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- RT:  Removed regarm_t type from port layer and replaced with uint32_t, this avoids a lot of casts in the code.
+- NIL: Removed regarm_t type from port layer and replaced with uint32_t, this avoids a lot of casts in the code.
 - NEW: Cortex-M SandBox subsystem added.
 - LIB: Added a cache class to OSLIB.
 - NEW: Added an option to change the shell thread name.